westerndigitalcorporation/cdl-tools/README.md

 	page value.
   --raw
 	Apply to the show command.
-	Show the raw values of the CDL pages fields
+	Show the raw values of the CDL pages fields.
+  --force-dev
+	Apply to the enable and disable commands for ATA devices.
+	Force enabling and disabling the CDL feature directly on the device without enabling/disabling the system.
+	The use of this option is not recommended under normal use and is reserved for testing only.
-See "man cdladm" for more information
+See "man cdladm" for more information.
 ```

 ### Checking for command duration limits support